Durban Chicken Biryani

 Step 4: Add Margarine

 While the chicken mixture is cooking, add small pieces of margarine over the masala before the potatoes are fully cooked.
+This melts into the gravy, enriching the flavor.

 Step 5: Remove the Potatoes

-Step 6: Mix in the Rice
+Step 6: Layer the Biryani

 Step 8: Serve